FerzanK/Horus-Unity-Occlusion-Culling/README.md

 ## Getting Started

-* Add HorusManager.cs located in C# folder to your scene and attach it to your camera
+* Add HorusManager.cs located in UnityScript folder to your scene and attach it to your camera
 * Compile plugin with Visual Studio 2019, name DLL file horus.dll and place it in Plugins folder of your Unity project